-As well as being a statutory requirement (schedule 2 of the Care Act 2014) to send of copy of the Safeguarding Adult Board Annual Report to the Chair of the Health and Wellbeing Board it is also good practice to have a conversation with H&WBB partners about the work of the Board.
-Safeguarding adults is everyone's business and by sharing the report the SAB is raising awareness of the safeguarding activity taking place in Nottingham City and the areas of focus for 2023/24.
+It is a statutory requirement (schedule 2 of the Care Act 2014) to send of copy of the Safeguarding Adult Board Annual Report to the Chair of the Health and Wellbeing Board, however it is also good practice to have a conversation with H&WBB partners about the work of the Board.
+Safeguarding adults is everyone's business and by sharing the report the SAB is raising awareness of the safeguarding activity taking place in Nottingham City and the areas of focus for 2024/25.

-The Nottingham City Safeguarding Adults Board Annual Report provides an overview of the activity of the Board over the financial year 2022/2023.
+The Nottingham City Safeguarding Adults Board Annual Report provides an overview of the activity of the Board over the financial year 2023/2024.
 This includes progress against the Strategic priorities set out in the 2022-2025 Strategic Plan, Safeguarding Adults Review activity, annual data provided by Adult Social Care and information from SAB member agencies on their safeguarding activity throughout the year.